Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Description
 ^^^^^^^^^^^

 This API call does nothing.
-It may be used to check if the firmware is responding.
+It may be used to check if the woke firmware is responding.